bullet-train-co/bullet_train-core/bullet_train/docs/upgrades.md

 to comment our code heavily, but if you have any questions about the code you're trying to understand, let us know on Discord!

+Once you've resoled any conflicts it's a good idea to run `bundle install` just to make sure that your `Gemfile.lock` agrees with the new state of `Gemfile`.

 ```
 git diff
 git add -A